axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-03-radical-companies-for-the-impatient.markdown

  <p>As people share and grant each other <span class="_paradigm">RAD</span>s, they learn the value of what they&rsquo;re building together at a visceral level.
 People will, by necessity, be encouraged to learn to communicate more and better.
 To quote author James Ownen, &ldquo;It ain&rsquo;t bragging if you&rsquo;ve done it.&rdquo; They will learn from their peers to value their own accomplishments.
 They will also learn to talk about their failures, what they&rsquo;ve learned from them, and how this learning can be valuable to others.</p>

 <h1>Distributions Include Banners</h1>
   <p>Recognition is really important to both the giver and the receiver.
 Whether as individuals or as a team, having our accomplishments recognized by others is very important and precious to people.
 But what about team accomplishments, causes, communities, or new projects?
-Even though they are not people, they, too, be supported with <span class="_paradigm">Banner</span>s</p>
+Even though they are not people, they are supported by <span class="_paradigm">Banner</span>s</p>
   <p>
    <img
     src="/assets/img/en-Banner.svg"